 Number one reason is usually a not properly wound bobbin

-The fabric is not taunt enough when stitch is formed because of less pressure.
+The fabric is not taunt enough when stitch is formed because of less presser.
 Adjust stitch tension.
 Another reason may be because the machine is not threaded properly.

 What to do if the thread breaks frequently?

-There are a multitude of reason for the top thread breaking.
+There are a multitude of reasons for the top thread breaking.

 Examine the snapped thread, if it is a frayed snap, rather than a straight cut, it is usually a rough spot around the bobbin case, race, hook or needle plate area.Run your finger around the shuttle area and feel for anything sharp, if you find something, however small, polish it away with fine emery paper.Find the rough spot and rub it away with some fine emery paper.